jlinclabs/apidocs/a_server.md

 The fields ending in "_share" indicate whether the corresponding data field should be shared with the B server, or just retained on the A server.

 On first access after a new registration, the data held by the B Server on the new account is returned, along with the "_share" fields defaulted to true.
 After that the data stored on the local A Server is returned.

+If `all_share` is set to false, no updates are shared with the B server, regardless of the settings of the other _share fields.

 {% include starsep.html %}